sealsystems/node-test-config-mocha/README.md

 ## Implementation details

 **Please note:** This module is part of the build and release infrastructure.
-In [package.json](package.json), all other related modules are referenced not by version numbers but by the repository name.
-This prevents a loop when automatically updating dependencies via Dependabot.
+In order to prevent endless loops when automatically updating dependencies via Dependabot, devDependencies are not included in the [config file](.dependabot/config.yml).